kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

   - Azure
 ---

+Configmgr provides a wealth of information in logfiles, but they are only useful if you have access to them ...

 ## Intro ##

 With the release of MEM2010, we got a feature that I'm super excited about!
 [OSD over the internet (CMG) with bootmedia.](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2010#deploy-an-os-over-cmg-using-bootable-media).